Market research in the marketing plan

 It outlines where your business is now, where it wants to be in 6 to 18 months time, and how it’s going to get there.

-This review / analysis needs to answer some key questions about what’s going on with customers.
+Then plan out the secondary, qualitative and quantitative research you need to fill in the knowledge gaps.
+This research and analysis needs to answe key questions about what’s going on with customers.

 You go through this, so you can get a sense check of how confident you feel to make decisions about what to do to win customers over the next 6 to 18 months.

 Some businesses have well-established continuous quantitative research systems like brand health tracking, which help with their analysis.
-Others might have regular “voice of the consumer” systems, where customer experience processes make sure your regularly capture feedback from customers.
+Others might have regular “voice of the consumer” systems, where customer experience processes make sure your regularly capture customer feedback.
 If you do have these sorts of systems, you want to make sure that your trend data is as up to date as possible.

 But often you won’t have these systems, or you’re expanding into new areas.
 So, you’ll identify gaps in your understanding about customers.
 This usually triggers the need for new market research to fill in the gaps.

 Summarise key insights and learnings